amogorkon/pypeduct/README.md

 print(result)  # Output: 12
 ```

-## MAGIC
+## Features and Magic

 ### Walrus Operator

-The walrus operator (`:=`) is used to assign values to variables as part of an expression.
+The walrus operator (`:=`) is used to assign intermediate results to variables as part of an expression.
 This can be particularly useful in pipelines to capture intermediate results.
+It differs from the regular behaviour in that it doesn't assign the current right-hand-side (=function) to the variable, but rather the return value of the function after it has been executed.
+This can be a little confusing at first, but it's very powerful to capture intermediate results in a pipeline.

 Example: